EllisTest1/WinFilter/README.md

 # To Use:

--Click through the WinFilter.exe application </br>
+-Click the WinFilter.exe application file above </br>
 -Click "Download" or "View Raw" to download the file </br>
 -Under the location it is downloaded, right-click the "WinFilter.exe" file and "Run as Administrator" </br>
 -You will get a security prompt asking you if it is ok to run, click "Ok" </br>